88simon/solscan_hotkey/monitor/README.md

 1. Duplicate `monitor/config.example.json` → `monitor/config.json`.
 Add your Helius key if you want analysis.
 2. Start the service: double-click `start_monitor_service.bat` **or** run `python monitor_service.py`.
 Dependencies install on first launch.
 3. Visit <http://localhost:5001>.
 You should see the dashboard with green health status.
-4. From the hotkey script, press `Ctrl+F14` to register addresses and `F16` to queue analysis.
+4. From the hotkey script, open the wheel menu and use the "Monitor" action to register addresses or "Analyze" action to queue analysis jobs.
 Results appear under `/analysis`.

 ## Configuration
 `config.json` controls defaults: